kellertobias/calendar-sync/README.md

 It is a macOS menu bar app, that uses the calendar framework to sync events between multiple calendars.
 You can setup multiple syncs, with different filters and time windows.

-Feel free to clone the code and build it after installing xcode and running the `./build.sh` script.
+Feel free to clone the code and build it after installing xcode and running the `./build.sh` script or download the latest release from the [releases page](https://github.com/kellerh/calendar-sync/releases).

+This app is vibe-coded - use at your own risk.

 <p align="center">
   <img src="/docs/example.png" alt="Calendar Sync Settings" />